 - Once the SEND status of the pupil has been ascertained, subject teachers, parents and housemasters are alerted. - The pupil's name and status are entered onto the Special Needs Register.
-All teachers and other relevant members of staff (e.g., House Matrons, Examinations Officer, Medical Centre) are made aware of this status via iSAMS, our data base and lesson registration facility, and a link to a spreadsheet which is available to all colleagues via the school network.
-A brief summary of details is also available on the pupil monitoring dashboard. - It may be necessary to coordinate care and monitoring with Individual or Monitoring Welfare Plans.
+All teachers and other relevant members of staff (e.g., House Matrons, Examinations Officer, Health and Wellbeing Centre) are made aware of this status via iSAMS, our data base and lesson registration facility, and a link to a spreadsheet which is available to all colleagues via the school network. - It may be necessary to coordinate care and monitoring with Individual or Monitoring Welfare Plans.
 Housemasters and Matrons draw these up and keep all involved informed of the details.
 These plans are reviewed on an ongoing basis, with Housemasters and Matrons discussing their pupils on such plans in their weekly meetings.
 The Pastoral Support Group1 may also be called upon to assist. - Once a pupil has been added to the SEN register, advice about the nature of the learning difficulty and appropriate teaching strategies is circulated to subject teachers and housemasters (and is also stored on iSAMS on the pupil's record).

 1 The Pastoral Support Group: meets weekly and is open to any housemaster or matron who wishes to attend.
 It helps to co-ordinate the pastoral and medical care of individual pupils.
-The PSG comprises Second Master, Deputy Head Pastoral (DSL), Director of Studies, Surmaster (Pastoral), Deputy DSL, Lead Nurse, School Counsellor, College Chaplain, Senior Housemaster.
+The PSG is chaired by the Deputy Head Pastoral and comprises the Second Master, Director of Studies, Senior Housemaster, College Chaplain, Lead Nurse, Deputy DSL, and School Counsellor.